 When considering the importance of jaw alignment, it is essential to realize that every part of the body has a connection to the other parts.
 Therefore, when a certain joint becomes misaligned or imbalanced in any way, the body itself becomes negatively affected.

-Misaligned muscles, ligaments, bones, nerves, and joints leave more potential for other secondary misalignments, and so on and so forth.
+Misaligned muscles, ligaments, bones, nerves, and joints leave more potential for other secondary misalignments.

 Chain reaction of bodily chaos